virtuozzo/cloudscripting-docs/docs/creating-templates/user-input-parameters.md

 <center>![TargetNodesFilter](/img/TargetNodesFilter.jpg)</center>

 ## Custom Menus
-Menu is an expandable list within the <b>Add-ons</b> section comprising operations, that can be extended and adjusted by means of [custom buttons](/creating-templates/user-input-parameters/#custom-buttons).
+Menu is an expandable list within the <b>Add-ons</b> section, comprising operations that can be extended and adjusted by means of [custom buttons](/creating-templates/user-input-parameters/#custom-buttons).

 <center>![menu](/img/menu.jpg)</center>